Vortex5Root/Vortex5Root/README.md

 - In 2021, I furthered my hacking skills and started a big project called Hoax, which included sending a 0-day exploit to Fujitsu.
 In 2022, I worked on several freelance projects including Telegram selling bots and web pages, and secured an investment for Hoax.

-Project on Hold, in 2023, the team for Hoax was dismissed.
-Despite this setback, I continue to be passionate about coding and am always exploring new technologies and projects to work on.
+- Despite this setback, I continue to be passionate about coding and am always exploring new technologies and projects to work on.

+- 2023 august 22, starting to work on Chapalimend Center For the Unkown.[Sväva]()